Is It Necessary To Be Baptized?

 “Brothers, what shall we do?”
 Peter replied, “Repent and be baptized, every one of you, in the name of Jesus Christ so that your sins may be forgiven” (Acts 2:37b, 38).

 Belief and repentance are the essential spiritual preparation necessary before baptism.
 The primary spiritual preparation necessary is the fact of our repentance and decision to become a follower of Christ.
-When we believe in Christ, repent of our sins, are converted, and commit our lives to Christ, then we are ready for baptism.
+When we believe in Christ, repent of our sins, receive Christ as our Lord, and commit our lives to Christ, then we are ready for baptism.

 When Should I Be Baptized?